eCTD document templates

 Multiple options for granularity

-Support for coarse and fine granularity (single- or multiple documents) defined for each CTD subsection.
+Support for coarse and fine granularity (single- or multiple documents) is defined for each CTD subsection.
 This offers flexibility when outlining your submissions.

 Prefilled document headers, footers and properties